Setup GA4 with Existing Google Universal Analytics

 epn.value: 5

-As you can see, this is how you can sent custom events to both GA4 and old Google Analytics.
+As you can see, this is how you can send custom events to both GA4 and old Google Analytics.
+By configuring GA4 alongside your existing Universal Analytics, you can track page views and custom events in both systems simultaneously without significant code changes.